 Property that has been acquired and owned by the spouses during the marriage is considered marital property and will be subject to equitable distribution in the event of a divorce.
 Other assets, such as those received by way of gift or inheritance, or property purchased prior to the marriage, may be exempt from distribution, as long as they have not been comingled with marital assets.
 An experienced divorce attorney in the Marlboro area can assist you in determining which assets are marital property and which may be exempt from distribution.
 Factors that may impact the allocation of assets in equitably distributing marital property are the length of the marriage, the income of each party, and the parties’ standard of living.

-If you are looking for an experienced Marlboro NJ Divorce lawyer who can offer legal counsel and representation during child custody, child support or the division of marital property in your divorce, call the offices of Goldstein Law Group today at 732-967-6777 or use our online form to schedule a free consultation.
-We have offices conveniently located in Old Bridge and Brielle, and proudly serve clients throughout New Jersey.
+If you are looking for an experienced divorce lawyer who can offer legal counsel and representation during child custody, child support or the division of marital property in your divorce, call the offices of Goldstein Law Group today at 732-967-6777 or use our online form to schedule a Free 10 Minute Case Evaluation* with a divorce lawyer near Marlboro.
+We have offices conveniently located in Metuchen and Brielle, and proudly serve clients throughout New Jersey.